 - Mask, gloves, eye protection (PPE to protect yourself)

 - Paint stirring stick (to spread refractory mortar)

 Most paint cans have an inner lining that should be removed prior to additional work.
 Using the hand torch, burn off the lining by heating the exterior of the paint can.
 Work appropriate PPE and work in a well-ventilated area.

 Step 2: Cut Holes for Legs

-Stand the paintcan upright.
-If you plan to leave the handle on it, orient it horizontally from your left to right so that the handle is at the 3 o'clock and 9 o'clock position.
+Stand the paint can upright.
+If you plan to leave the handle on it, orient it horizontally from your left to right so that the handle is at the 3 o'clock and 9 o'clock positions.
 Drill a hole about 45 degrees from the 6 o'clock position.
 This should be near the lip of the can.
 In other words, drill a hole halfway between 7 o'clock and 8 o'clock.
-Drill a second hole between 4 and 5 o'clock position.
+Drill a second hole between the 4 and 5 o'clock positions.
 Drill a third and fourth hole straight down from these two holes, near the base of the paint can.

 Step 3: Add Legs